lintonylin/Data-Visualization-Final-Project/README.md

  * It seems too hard to implement the "year" scroll bar.
  * And it hard to control the size of circles in order to keep an adequate size for all years without overlapping.

+## Schedule of Deliverables

+ * Task 1: Build a world map with country borders.
+    * Week 1, estimate 5 hours
+ * Task 2: Pin the location(City) of missions on the map, create a pie chart(raw) for each city.
+    * Week 2, estimate 8 hours
+ * Task 3: Refine pie charts, add "status mission" information.
+Using color hue for status categories.
+Using size of pie chart for the number of missions.
+Adding tooltip to show each company's name, city, country, missions and success rate.
+    * Week 3-4, estimate 12 hours
+ * Task 4: Add Timeline, the "CrossFilter" will be my target.
+Thus, we can select to show information of one year or several years.
+    * Week 4-5, estimate 36 hours